-The Company has entered into agreements with Messrs.
-Echeverria, Mullins and Lyda providing the employee with specified severance benefits in the event the Company terminates his employment without cause, or the employee terminates his employment for good cause, within two years following, or within three months prior to, and in connection with or anticipation of, a change of control of the Company.
-"Change of control" is defined to mean a liquidation of the Company; a change in the identity of a majority of the directors on the Board, with certain exceptions; or a transaction or series of transactions resulting in the sale of substantially all of the Company's assets or the merger, consolidation or reorganization of the Company, unless control of the Company or a successor company that controls the Company's assets is substantially the same after the transaction, as defined.
-The severance benefits generally consist of the continuation (for up to 30 months, subject to certain limitations) of the employee's salary, his average bonus over the three fiscal years preceding the termination, and Company health and life insurance, as well as the continuation for a substantially shorter period of time of applicable perquisites, including Company car, country club membership and/or Company housing.
-These agreements expire in July 1999, and no decisions have been made concerning the extension and/or amendment of these agreements.
+In December 1999, the Company entered into agreements with all of the officers named in the Summary Compensation Table providing the employee with specified severance benefits in the event the Company terminates his employment without cause, or the employee terminates his employment for good cause, within two years following, or prior to and in connection with or anticipation of, a change of control of the Company.
+"Change of control" is defined to mean a liquidation of the Company; a change in the identity of a majority of the directors on the Board, with certain exceptions; the acquisition by any person or group of beneficial ownership of 20% or more of the outstanding shares of Common Stock or voting power of the Company, with certain exceptions; or a transaction or series of transactions resulting in the sale of substantially all of the Company's assets or the merger, consolidation or reorganization of the Company, unless control of the Company or a successor company that controls the Company's assets is substantially the same after the transaction, as defined.
+The severance benefits generally consist of the continuation (for up to 36 months for Mr. Stine and 30 months for the other officers, subject to certain limitations) of the employee's salary and Company health and life insurance, the continuation for a substantially shorter period of time of applicable perquisites, including Company car, country club membership and/or Company housing, and the acceleration of the exercise dates of all outstanding options to purchase capital stock of the Company.